 Water is two parts hydrogen and one part oxygen.
 What if someone says, “Well, that’s not how I choose to think about water”?
 All we can do is appeal to scientific values.
 And if he doesn’t share those values, the conversation is over.
 If someone doesn’t value evidence, what evidence are you going to provide to prove they should value it?
 If someone doesn’t value logic, what logical argument could you provide to show the importance of logic?

-It’s hard to have a rational discussion with the anti-GMO crowd.
+It’s so difficult to have a rational discussion with the anti-GMO crowd.
 They don’t share our values in the importance of science and how to accumulate evidence.

 One more thing.
 There’s really no black and white to the GMO discussion.
 Except that one side keeps saying “it’s only black” leaving little room for those of us who think it’s white with some grey streaks here and there.
 Maybe someone will listen to Dawkins.
 Because Prince Charles hasn’t.